Last updated 2026-01-28

 Key Takeaway

 A dental practice sells for 2x to 4x SDE or 5x to 9x EBITDA, based on comparable M&A transactions.
 Profitability, growth rate, customer concentration, and owner dependency determine where a specific business falls within these ranges.
-See detailed dental practice value estimates by revenue size.
+Estimate your dental practice's value with our free calculator.

 SDE Multiple